kabillanta/Devaithiyam-Digital-Siddha-Portal/README.md

 ---

-**Disclaimer**: This chatbot is for informational and educational purposes only.
+**Disclaimer**: This chatbot is for informational purposes only.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of a qualified health provider with any questions you may have regarding a medical condition.